St Monans: Shops, hotels, cafés and businesses

 St Monans has a fish merchants and a fish-smokehouse.
 The village has several restaurants and cafes and many privately owned holiday homes.
 There is also a caravan park which attracts many visitors, a tradition that has continued from when the village was on the East Neuk Rail Line, part of the Fife Coast Railway which was shut down in the 1960s after the Beeching cuts.

 St. Monance railway station (spelt St. Monans from 1875 to 1936) was at the entrance to the village, where there is now an industrial estate.
 All that remains is the south platform, which is overgrown with grass, and the station master's house, now a private residence.

 Salt production by evaporation was a traditional industry in the East Neuk.
 The East Neuk Salt Company has revived this industry in St Monans.

 For over 200 years the boat builder J W Miller & Sons Ltd produced fifie fishing boats, yachts and motor launches in St Monans.
 There is no longer boat building in the village.

+In popular culture

+In 2026, Glasgow-based development studio Screen Burn announced that their upcoming video game Silent Hill: Townfall is set in fictional Scottish coastal town 'St. Amelia', which they revealed is based upon St Monans.
+They explained that they toured the village for inspiration, and directly based many of St. Amelia's locations on real places in St Monans.

 Bus services

-The two main bus services that run through St Monans are operated by Stagecoach East Scotland.
+The two main bus services that run through St Monans are operated by Stagecoach South Scotland.
 These are: